James Marsden: Career

-Debut and early career (1994–2003)
+Debut and early career (1993–2003)

 Marsden got his first job in a series of episodes of The Nanny as Eddie, Margaret Sheffield's boyfriend.
 He then starred in the Canadian television series Boogies Diner, which aired for one season.
 Following the end of that series, he guest starred on television shows such as Saved by the Bell: The New Class and Party of Five.
 He later starred in the ABC show Second Noah.
 He lost out to Edward Norton for a role in Primal Fear and auditioned for the lead role in 54, which then went to Ryan Phillippe.
 He starred in the films Disturbing Behavior opposite Katie Holmes and Gossip opposite Kate Hudson.
 He also appeared in the television series Ally McBeal as one of the main cast members during the first half of season 5, where he also sang.
 He also starred in a 1998 episode of "The Outer Limits".

 Marsden was cast as Cyclops in the X-Men films.
-His character is prominent in the comics; his screen time in the films, however, is reduced in the sequels.
 Marsden also appeared in Bryan Singer's Superman Returns.
 Singer had dropped out of the third X-Men film to direct Superman and Marsden was cast as Lois Lane's fiancé, Richard White.
 Due to schedule conflicts, Marsden's screen time in X-Men: The Last Stand was reduced, stirring controversy from fans of the comics.
 Marsden's portrayal of Cyclops in the films was well received and garnered him a Blockbuster Award for Best Supporting Actor.
 In 2014 Marsden reprised his role of Cyclops in a brief cameo for X-Men: Days of Future Past, as did other actors from the first film including Anna Paquin and Famke Janssen.